quinneden/nixos-asahi-package/README.md

 # builds just the disk image
 ```

-By default, `installerPackage` consumes `btrfsImage` as the image used to build the installer package, `ext4Image` could be used in its place.
+By default, `installerPackage` consumes `btrfsImage` as the image used to build the installer package but `ext4Image` could be used in its place.

 ```nix
 # ...